No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-As in the full-information setting, in the first phase we exploit the subroutine \erevmax (see \Cref{alg:e_gft_max}) to maximize the revenue until the available budget accumulated is at least a given threshold $\beta$.
-In particular, we instantiate the subroutine \erevmax with \textsc{EXP.P}~\citep{AuerCFS02} as regret minimizer $\cAR$ and grid $F_K$.
-Then, the following lemma shows that the gain from trade of any fixed price $p$ in the first phase is ``small enough''. \begin{lemma} Consider the subroutine \erevmax with budget threshold $\beta$, grid $F_K$ with $K\le T$, and learning algorithm \textsc{EXP.P}~\citep{AuerCFS02}.
-Let $\tau$ be the stopping time of the subroutine, then with probability at least $1-1/T$ we have:
+As in the full-information setting, we exploit \erevmax to maximize the profit until the accrued budget is at least a given threshold $\beta$.
+In particular, we instantiate the subroutine \erevmax with \textsc{EXP3.P}~\citep{AuerCFS02} as regret minimizer $\cAP$ and grid $F_K$.
+The following lemma shows that the gain from trade of any fixed price $p$ in the first phase is small enough up to the stopping time $\tau$ that terminates the first phase. \begin{lemma} Consider \erevmax with budget threshold $\beta$, grid $F_K$, and learning algorithm \textsc{EXP3.P} as $\cAP$.
+Then with probability at least $1-\nicefrac 1T$, we have that $\max_{p \in [0,1]}\!\sum_{t=1}^{\tau} \!\gft_t(p)$ is at most \( 8(\beta +1)\log T + \tfrac {5T}K+256\log T \sqrt{|F_K|T\log(|F_K|T)}. \) \end{lemma} \begin{proof} First, note that by \Cref{prop:multiplicative_discretization} there exists a pair of prices $(p^\ast,q^\ast)\in F_K$ such that